Gen Z employees in the workplace

 From career to development to employee satisfaction, there are many reasons why companies take time to run an employee development program:

-Through employee development and mentorship programs, organizations have been able to do more for their employees.
+Through employee development programs, organizations have been able to do more for their employees.
 And it pays off.
-Employees that go through these programs have higher retention rates and engagement levels.
+Employees that go through a development program have higher retention rates and engagement levels.

 Simply put, employees want more from the places they work, namely career development, long-term growth, better pay, and greater well-being.
-And you can use employee development programs, like mentorship, to engage, retain, and invest in your team members.
+And you can use employee development programs to engage, retain, and invest in your team members.

 What sets exceptional employee development apart?

-Most development programs only cover the basics: on-the-job training sessions, once-a-month meetings, performance reviews, and online courses.
+Most development programs only cover the basics: online reading materials or courses, on-the-job training sessions, and once-a-month meetings.
 But corporate e-learning alone isn’t enough

 Let’s look at a few examples of how companies have created and managed employee development programs.